How to get into the Wharton School of Business MBA Program?

 Own your narrative

-Every blog about MBA admissions ever can tell you how important your narrative throughout your essays is.
-Storytelling is an important aspect of your MBA application.
+Almost every blog about MBA admissions tells you how important your narrative throughout your essays is.
+Storytelling is an important aspect of your Wharton MBA application essay.

 They are looking for someone who can add value to their course, maybe bring in different experiences to broaden the exposure that the rest of the class gets.